 Our legal team is ready to counsel you throughout every step of the criminal justice process in Tennessee.
 Call 615-544-6096 now to schedule a free case evaluation and avoid being charged with a criminal offense.
 Our criminal defense law firm in Nashville, TN, will go above and beyond to build a strong defense and ensure you get a not guilty verdict.
 Get started now before it’s too late.

 Table of Contents

-What Are Your Rights as a Criminal Defendant in Tennessee?
+What Are Your Rights as a Criminal Defendant in Nashville?

 All US citizens have rights enshrined in the Bill of Rights.
 Regardless of whether you are accused of a criminal offense, you still have rights that law enforcement officers, the judiciary, and any other party must respect.
 A knowledgeable criminal defense lawyer in Nashville can help you understand your rights once you are arrested due to suspicion of a criminal offense.

 Criminal defendants are offered basic protections under the Bill of Rights.
 These rights help defendants have a fair and just criminal justice process.
 If any of the defendant’s rights are breached, a seasoned Nashville criminal defense attorney can push for dismissal or mistrial of a criminal case.

 Once you are arrested and charged with a crime in Tennessee, the following rights apply to you as a criminal defendant: